JLChnToZ/node-jittertrng/README.md

 This is a wrapper of jitterentropy-library, which is a Hardware RNG based on CPU timing jitter, for Node.js.

+For more information about this library, it is better to visit its site, [www.chronox.de/jent.html](http://www.chronox.de/jent.html).

 This is my first attempt to create a native C++ module for Node.js, therefore it might be many bugs and might be just works on my machine.
 I have made some modification on the original source (Added a header) in order to make it compilable on Windows platform.

 Usage